Leaves, Grass & Brush Collection

 Collection crews work year-round with the same equipment.
 Trucks are outfitted according to the nature of the items being collected.

-April 15 to October 15: Place grass clippings only (no garbage or plastic waste) in paper leaf bags (available at area stores) and leave on tree lawn the same day as your scheduled refuse collection.
+April 15 to October 15: Place brown yard waste bags (also called paper leaf bags and available at area stores) on your tree lawn by 7:30 am the same day as your scheduled refuse collection.
 The City will collect a maximum of ten bags per pick-up.
-Please have your grass bags out on the tree lawn by 7:30 A.M. on your regular rubbish collection day.
 There is a 40-pound weight limit per bag.

-During this season, two separate crews collect rubbish and grass bags.
+During this season, two separate crews collect rubbish and yard waste bags.
 The EPA prohibits collection of yard waste with rubbish.